↓ Skip to candidate cards Β· Read the full guide

 1–3: Significant gaps in experience, values, or democratic credibility

-Candidate information was sourced from CalMatters, PPIC, Wikipedia, campaign websites, congressional records, and news coverage through March 2026.
-This guide reflects one progressive voter's informed analysis β€” not an official endorsement by any organization.
+Candidate information was sourced from CalMatters, PPIC, Democracy Docket, Wikipedia, campaign websites, congressional records, and news coverage through April 2026.
+This guide reflects informed progressive analysis β€” not an official endorsement by any organization.

 The Candidates